Cosmo-Tech/terraform-extra/README.md

     * **terraform-extra**
         * *config_keycloak_idp* = add an Identity Provider on the top of an existing Keycloak (for exemple set Okta as IdP for Keycloak)
 * Terraform **state**
-    * The state is stored beside the cluster Terraform state, in the current cloud s3/blob storage service (generally called `cosmotech-states` or `cosmotechstates`, depending on what the cloud provider allows in naming convention)
+    * The state is stored beside the cluster Terraform state, in the current cloud s3/blob storage service (generally called `cosmotech-states` or `csmstates<id>`, depending on what the cloud provider allows in naming convention)

 <br>
 <br>